sebastienbarbier/seven23/docs/encryption.md

 ## Dependencies

-Current version of the project still use the archived [`square/js-jose`](https://github.com/square/js-jose) library, but will soon be migrated to the recommanded [`panva/jose`](https://github.com/panva/jose).

-Both libraries leverage the browser's native encryption capabilities, ensuring a smooth and secure user experience.
+The project uses the recommended [`panva/jose`](https://github.com/panva/jose) library.
+This library leverage the browser’s native encryption capabilities to ensure a smooth and secure user experience.

 ## Secret Key